IDFA and its members are committed to maintaining and

-- In even years, the winner will be an individual employee of an MIF, NCI or IICA member company that processes, manufactures, markets or distributes dairy products in North America.
+In even years, such as 2022, the winner will be an employee of an IDFA member company that processes, manufactures, markets or distributes dairy products in North America.

-- The winner or winning team must demonstrate outstanding leadership and contributions to the field of food safety for the dairy foods industry.
+The winning individual must demonstrate outstanding leadership and contributions to the field of food safety for the dairy foods industry.

-- Previous recipients are not eligible to participate.
+Previous recipients are not eligible to be nominated.